 10 hours in bed sounds luxurious, right?

 Well, it is luxurious.
 But it can also be a drag.
-I’d sometimes rather have a longer awake-time to visit with more friends, watch more comedy, or read more novels.
+I’d sometimes rather have a longer awake-time to get more done – or to visit with friends, watch comedy, or read novels.

 Confession 3: Vegetables for Breakfast